 When a vehicle is on fire, the flames can shoot out to a radius of 10 feet or even more.
 The intense heat can also cause some of the parts to burst, shooting out debris in all directions.

 From drive shafts to tire rims, axle, grease seals, door units, and magnesium wheels, several parts are known to burst under intense heat and pressure.

 There are many parts in an automobile that are made of synthetic materials.
 While burning, these materials tend to emit harmful gases, which can be deadly in high concentrations.
 For example, carbon monoxide, which is a byproduct of fires, can be toxic at low levels and fatal at high levels.

-The risk of airbag deployment is also extremely high in vehicle fires, which can be dangerous in its own way.What Causes Vehicle Fires?
+The risk of airbag deployment is also extremely high in vehicle fires, which can be dangerous in its own way.Most Vehicle Fires are Fuel Fed Fires

 Data from the National Fire Protection Association (NFPA) shows that vehicle fires account for nearly 20% of all fires reported.
 Surprisingly, crashes only account for a minuscule percentage of vehicle fires.

-In most cases, vehicle fires are caused by fuel leaks or the leakage of other inflammable liquids like brake fluid, transmission fluid, power steering fluid, motor oil, and coolant.
+In most cases, vehicle fires are within a category known as fuel-fed fires, meaning the fire is either caused or intensified by fuel leaks or the leakage of other inflammable liquids like brake fluid, transmission fluid, power steering fluid, motor oil, and coolant.
 The leakage could be caused as a result of normal wear and tear or a shoddy repair job by the mechanic.
 In the case of a brand new vehicle, these types of leakages can be attributed to manufacturing defects or design failure.